BlockchainTrustSolutions/SwissDLT-Node-Setup/README.md

 # Setting Up a Node

-Although setting up a signer node may seem technically challenging, we've simplified the process as much as possible.
+Although setting up a node may seem technically challenging, we've simplified the process as much as possible.
 If you need further clarification or encounter any issues, don't hesitate to contact me at [silas.stulz@bcts.ch](mailto:silas.stulz@bcts.ch?subject=SwissDLT%20Setup%20Support).

 You can run a SwissDLT node in one of two ways: in a container or via source installation.
 Both methods require setting up a Virtual Machine (VM).